gitVikas898/netflix-project/README.md

 - Made API Call for Now Playing Movies

 # Movies TMDB API
+    - created a movies slice in redux
-    - fetched nowplaying movies
+    - used custom hook to fetch nowplaying movies
     - pushed the data into our redux store
     - wrote logic to get moviesId from store
     - passed movie id to videoTitle Component
-    - redered title page with data from movieid
+    - rendered title page with data from movieid
     - fetched trailers based on movie id using custom hook
     - put this data again in the store
     - create videobackground component
     - passed trailer data to video background component
     - rendered trailers on the page finally
 # Secondary Component
+    - Movies List Popular
+        - Movie Cards
+    - Movie List Now Playing
+        - Movie Cards
+    - Movie List Trending
+        - Movie Cards
+    - Movie List Horror
+        - Movie Cards